lutzky/lutzky.github.io/content/posts/software-parenting-4/index.md

 long.
 This has to do with the fact that they have no screen, so unfortunately no way of indicating whether they worked or not; and they don't always work on the first click.
 Fortunately, I had an old IKEA desk-lamp with a Zigbee RGB lightbulb I hadn't really found use for.
-This lamp has no become a floor-based night-light to indicate the status:
+This lamp has now become a floor-based night-light to indicate the status:

 1. Dim blue when the timer is on (during feeding)